Gooseus/nimaws/README.md

 * Generate or write more service specific modules from API definitions
 * Make more examples for other common AWS tasks
 * Better documentation of public API
-* Cache the signing key on the client and check for signing key expiration to recreate key

 ## Modules